ePages-de/epages-docs/_posts/2017/2017-06-13-reactive-streams.md

 But if you have 10GB network, then it might be faster and your webbrowser might be the bottleneck due to CPU limitations.
 And if the CPU is also fast enought then your good old magnetic harddrive will be the bottleneck.

-Let's suppose the harddrive is the bottleneck.
+Let's assume the harddrive is the bottleneck.
 If every other stage in the chain keeps running as fast as it can, then data will pile up in your webbrowser.
 Eventually your memory is filled up and the browser only has to bad options: Drop byte chunks or completely cancel the download.
 I guess you never had a download cancelled, because the webserver was too fast.